Foster Families are needed throughout Newfoundland and Labrador

 ~ Joy, Foster Parent

-There are three types of care provided by foster families;
+There are four types of care provided by foster families;

-- Child-specific care is provided by an adult(s) who the child already knows such as relative, family friend, a friends parents etc. It is important to note that not all the criteria listed below is required for child-specific homes.
+- Relative/Significant Other (It is important to note that not all the criteria listed below is required for child-specific homes).

 The goals of the Pride Program are to: